Voting Record — MPs for Glasgow Maryhill

 Commons9 May 2000Transport Bill - Transfer to be to company owned by Crown minorityno Rebel

-Commons14 Apr 2000Medical Treatment (Prevention of Euthanasia) Bill — Consent of the Director of Public Prosecutions minorityaye Rebel
+Commons14 Apr 2000Medical Treatment (Prevention of Euthanasia) Bill — Continuation of Debate minorityaye Rebel

 Commons9 Nov 1999Welfare Reform and Pensions Bill minorityaye Rebel